|

 all the work has the admirable consequence (from the point

-worth of productive capital assets.
-Thus the right-wing is
+and worth of productive capital assets.
+Thus the right-wing

-able to claim, as it does claim, that it does not matter who
+is able to claim, as it does claim, that it does not matter

-owns the capital assets!
-In short, the Labor Theory of Value
+who owns the capital assets!
+In short, the Labor Theory

-(and its variants) is highly acceptable to both left-wing
+of Value (and its variants) is highly acceptable to both

 The new explanation, however, is subtler and fits the facts

-It says that, while labor productiveness has increased, capital
+revolution.
+It says that, while labor productiveness has

-consumption sides of the economy cannot balance (as, according
+of the economy cannot balance (as, according to Says

 The new explanation recognises not only technological progress